Roelosaurus/House-Of-The-Dying-Roll/readme.md

 **THE EMPEROR MUST DIE.**

 **THE ROYAL GUARD HAS BEEN DEPLOYED**
-**AND THE TRUE KING SHALL SIT UPON THE THRONE.**
+**AND OUR TRUE KING SHALL SIT UPON THE THRONE.**

 **EXECUTE THE DIVINE KING'S COMMANDMENT:**
-**END THE CORRUPT EMPEROR AND BRING FREEDOM TO OUR PEOPLE.**
+**END THE CORRUPT EMPEROR AND BRING FREEDOM TO THE PEOPLE.**

 <br/><br/>

 ## The Royal Guard's Assignemnt

-As a Royal Guard of the Holy King you will infiltrate the Emperor's Stronghold and assassinate him.
+As a Royal Guard of our Holy King you will infiltrate the Emperor's Stronghold and assassinate him.
-Either by brute force or sly cunning you must get to the Emperor, at whatever cost.
+Either by brute force or sly cunning you must get to the Emperor, whatever the cost.

 Every member of the Royal Guard is equiped with:
-1. a blessed weapon
+1. a blessed armament
 2. a sanctified armor
-3. a zealous belief in your Hallowed King
+3. a zealous belief in our Hallowed King

+## Using Sacret Equipment